 All labs are compulsory to do, but not necessarily on scheduled times.

 Is published on the course webpage, which becomes available when the course starts.
 With password you can, from course start, find e.g.:

 - Exercise data for download

 - Exams from previous years

-Course is only open to LTH students and application is done through the LTH course registration.
+The course is only open to LTH students and application is done through the LTH course registration.